 The athletic financial data are based on revenue and expense reports from more than 230 public schools in NCAA's Division I that have a legal obligation to release the data (the NCAA does not release the data publicly).
-Limited demographic information is included for more than 100 Division I institutions not included in the database are private or are public institutions covered under a state exemption to open records laws.
+Limited demographic information is included for more than 100 Division I institutions that did not share data and are private or are public institutions covered under a state exemption to open records laws.
 Data from 2005-2016 NCAA Financial Report forms used in this database were collected by USA TODAY.
 Data from 2016-2019 was collected by Jodi Upton, Knight Chair in Data and Explanatory Journalism, S.I.
 Newhouse School of Public Communications, Syracuse University and USA TODAY.

 Comparisons between institutions are possible, but some institutions interpret the NCAA financial reporting rules slightly differently despite efforts by the NCAA staff working with the National Association of College and University Business Officers (NACUBO) to standardize the definitions and reporting.
 For some institutions, significant changes in spending trends may represent a change in reporting rather than actual spending.
 NCAA legislation requires that the financial reports be subject to agreed-upon procedures conducted by a "qualified independent accountant who is not a staff member of the institution."
 Each institution's president or chancellor is required to certify the financial report before it is submitted to the NCAA.

 The number of total athletes participating in varsity athletics was obtained from Equity in Athletics Data (EADA) filed with the Office of Postsecondary Education of the U.S. Department of Education.
 Financial data from Equity in Athletics reports are not used in this database because more complete financial data are reported in the NCAA financial reports.

 Academic spending data in this database use Education & General spending data for each institution in the Integrated Postsecondary Education Data System (IPEDS).
 IPEDS is constructed from publicly available data that institutions are required to report to the U.S. Department of Education through IPEDS surveys.
 For a more detailed description of academic spending, see the definition of academic spending below.